aserdobintsev/NativeProtocolBinding/README.md

 Add mobix.nativeprotocol.dll to References

 ### Create class for proxying requests
 MyInterceptorProtocol not intended to have state.
-It methods could be invoked from different thread.
+It methods could be invoked from different threads.
 ```
 //MyInterceptorProtocol.cs
 using NativeProtocol;